DelBierzo/porcentaje_panadero/README.md

 3. Haz clic en **Enviar** (esta integración trasera no requiere ninguna configuración adicional).

 ---

+## 🇬🇧 English

+## ⚠️ Safety Alerts Setup

+To enable actionable safety alerts when deleting or modifying a formula, you must add the automations from the [`automations.yaml`](https://github.com/DelBierzo/porcentaje_panadero/blob/main/english/automations.yaml) file to your server.
+This allows you to confirm or deny the action directly from an interactive notification on your mobile phone.

+## 📝 Important Notes on Physical Temperature Sensors

+If you configure a **physical temperature sensor** (Zigbee, Wi-Fi, etc.) during the initial setup instead of using the manual sliders, please note the following step for your dashboard:

+* **Dashboard Modification:** The advanced Lovelace card uses manual interactive sliders (`number.temperatura_...`) by default.
+To display the actual live reading from your physical kitchen thermometer instead of the manual input slider, you must edit your advanced card YAML code and **replace the manual number entity with your actual sensor entity** (e.g., changing `number.temperatura_ambiente` to `sensor.your_kitchen_thermometer_temperature`).

 ## 🎛️ Lovelace Cards (Usage Modes)